-- Staff use de-escalation techniques if a student's behaviour is becoming out of control and/or poses a danger to themselves or others.
+- 1. Staff use de-escalation techniques if a student's behaviour is becoming out of control and/or poses a danger to themselves or others.
 However, in an emergency situation, it may be necessary to use physical restraint.
 This is a serious intervention and used only when there is a high likelihood that the student will injure a staff member, another student, themselves, or others.
 It may be necessary to move people out of the area to de-escalate the situation and keep them safe. - 2.
 All teaching staff are authorised to apply restraint.
 Non-teaching staff may apply restraint if they have been authorised, in writing, by the Headmaster. - 3.
 If physical restraint is warranted, the level of restraint should be proportional to the level of risk the student or their behaviour poses, and should end as soon as the safety of everyone involved is assured.
 The student's physical and psychological state should be monitored during the restraint.
 The student, and the person who applied the physical restraint, should be monitored for signs of distress or shock in the aftermath of the incident. - 4.
+The Headmaster shall be advised immediately if physical restraint has been used.
+The Headmaster will advise the Chair of Governors. - 5.
 The School will debrief after any incident and examine the events leading up to it, the interventions used, and what could have been done differently.
-The Ministry of Education, and the board will be notified of any incident involving physical restraint. - 5.
+The Ministry of Education, and the board will be notified of any incident involving physical restraint. - 6.
 Parents/caregivers whose child was involved in the incident will be notified as soon as practically possible.
 They will be invited to offer suggestions to avoid the use of restraint in the management of their child's behaviour.
-Any complaints from parents will be dealt with through the School's complaints process. - 6.
+Any complaints from parents will be dealt with through the School's complaints process. - 7.
 Students with high-risk behaviours should have an Individual Behaviour Plan in place.
 Key staff members and parents/caregivers are involved in the development of the plan.
-All staff working with the particular student are fully briefed on the agreed protocols in the plan, and all staff are made aware that there is an Individual Behaviour Plan in place for the student. - 7.
+All staff working with the particular student are fully briefed on the agreed protocols in the plan, and all staff are made aware that there is an Individual Behaviour Plan in place for the student. - 8.
 Monitoring the use of physical restraint - The School will report all incidents of restraint by using an incident of physical restraint form (held by the School Nurse).
 The Headmaster will monitor the use of physical restraint and collate information about any incidents.
-The Headmaster will share this information with the board through the Headmaster's report at board meetings. - 8.
-Physical restraint forms and debriefs - The Guidelines for Registered Schools in New Zealand on the Use of Physical Restraint includes reporting and debriefing forms.
+The Headmaster will share this information with the board through the Headmaster's report at board meetings. - Physical restraint forms and debriefs The Guidelines for Registered Schools in New Zealand on the Use of Physical Restraint includes reporting and debriefing forms.